Deciding on a wood for a desk is often the hardest part of the project.

 How thick should a desktop be?

 A desktop should be at minimum 3/4″ thick to ensure rigidity of the top and to span open areas below.
-However, for visual appeal, it is common that higher quality desks will use a 1-1/2″ thick top to achieve a sturdier look.
+However, for visual appeal, it is expected that higher quality desks will use a 1-1/2″ thick top to achieve a sturdier look.

 Summary